michaeluno/Fetch-Tweets/template/single/readme.txt

 == Change log ==

+= 2.4.0 =
+- Changed the media elements to be displayed outsize the container of the tweet text container and made the text enclosed in `p` tags, defined in the templates.

 = 2.3.6 =
 - Changed it not to enclose tweets in `p` tags as media elements are enclosed in `div` tags.
 - Added an option to enable/disable separator lines.